Monday, August 21, 2023

 September #12

 I guess a little controversy never hurt anyone as despite it being controversial even at the time, the lead single allowed this album to be a massive hit for Elvis Costello back in the day in most parts of the world.
-It was his only successful album in NZ much like it was here in Australia, so perhaps it was a success that came on a monkey's paw for the punk rocker.
+Unlike here in Australia where it was his only successful album, he saw a bit of a comeback over there four years later with Punch the clock, meaning he wasn't a one album wonder with the kiwis.

 Peak position #9